-Parents or Legal Guardians are responsible for making certain that their teen has completed no less than 40 hours of driving practice (including 10 hours during darkness).
-The driving practice must be completed with the licensed parent or legal guardian who is at least 21 years old, has at least one year of driving experience and occupies the passenger seat next to the driver.
-The following form is a tool for your convenience that will help you keep track of time spent on the road as well as ensure that your teen has a diverse supervised driving experience.
-You want your teen to be as prepared as possible for their Driver's License.
+Parents or guardians are responsible for making certain that their teen has completed no less than 50 hours of supervised driving, with 15 of those hours completed at night.
+The 50 hours can be completed with a parent, other supervising adult over 21 years of age or a commercial driving school.
+The following log is a tool for your convenience that will help you keep track of time spent on the road and will ensure that your teen has a diverse supervised driving experience.
+You want your teen to be as prepared as possible for their Class E Intermediate Driver's License.